dghernandez/decomotor/README.md

 #### As a Mathematica Package (recommended)

 Place the file "asPackage/uBIAmotor.m" in your Package folder (see $Path variable).
-Then from any notebook where you will need the package, just type:
+Then from any notebook where you need the package, just type:
 ```
 <<uBIAmotor`
 ```